rachfop/saga-2/tutorial.md

 The `try` block attempts to execute each booking activity (`book_car`, `book_hotel`, `book_flight`) in sequence.
 Each activity execution includes a retry policy to handle transient errors.
 If any activity fails, the `except` block catches the exception and executes the compensation activities in reverse order to undo the previously completed steps.
 This ensures the system is returned to a consistent state.
 The retry policy specifies how to handle retries for each activity, including non-retryable error types and retry intervals.

-Now that the Workflow is defined, the next step is to create the Worker to execute Workflows and Activities.
+Having defined the Workflow, you're now ready to set up the Worker that will execute these Workflows and Activities.

 ## Define the Worker

-The Worker is responsible for executing the Activities and Workflows.
+The Worker is a crucial component that executes the defined Workflows and Activities.
+Setting up the Worker correctly will ensure that your system can process tasks efficiently and reliably.

 Create a new file named `run_worker.py`.